atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/arranging-your-charts-as-a-dashboard.md

 ---
 section: Prototype
 title: Arranging Your Charts as a Dashboard
-meta_title: Arranging Your Charts as a Dashboard
+meta_title: How to Arrange Charts in a Dashboard
 description: Maximize understanding of a dashboard by arranging data visualizations intelligently.
 Arraignment not only impacts understand, it effects how much the dashboard will be used.